-In this article, I’ll look to answer that by taking a look at mindfulness and how to use it to improve your running.
+In this article, I’ll hope to answer that by looking at mindfulness, specific training approaches, and how to apply this to improve your running.

 What is Mindfulness?

-Mindfulness can be described as “the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment” (Kabat-Zinn, 2006).
+We can describe mindfulness as “the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment” (Kabat-Zinn, 2006).

 It sounds complex, but essentially it’s about being consciously aware of the present moment.

-From a sporting perspective, we can relate mindfulness to an awareness and acceptance of the present situation, and specifically not being distracted by (but being aware of) negative thoughts, emotions and sensations (pain, discomfort etc) during exercise or competition.
+From a sporting perspective, we can relate mindfulness to an awareness and acceptance of the present situation, and specifically not getting distracted by (but being aware of) negative thoughts, emotions and sensations (pain, discomfort, etc) during exercise or competition.